 Tax Invoice is one of the important parameter to determine the time of supply.
 Section 31 of the CGST Act read with Rule 47 of CGST Rules, deals with the timing for issue of invoice for goods and services.
 There are different rules for issue of invoice for goods and services.
 Further there can be different scenarios for supply of goods or services.

-2.1.1 Tax Invoice-Time to Issue for Goods
+2.1.1 Issue of Tax Invoice for Goods - Time Limit

 Time to issue invoice for supply of taxable goods will be as follows: